Middle Math Institutes

 Payments can be made via school/district purchase order, credit/debit card, personal check, or money order.
-Please note that credit/debit card payments will incur an additional processing fee.

 The CMSE Middle Math Institutes are not university courses, but rather a professional development program with a focus on middle school mathematics content.
 University credit is not available and the institutes will not be reflected on academic transcripts.